Madame-Aehm/CAB-Project-1-Spikes/spike1/notes.md

 - Dev tools/Inspector can be opened in a browser by right-clicking and selecting **inspect**, or with keyboard shortcuts <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>i</kbd> for Windows, and <kbd>command</kbd> + <kbd>option</kbd> + <kbd>c</kbd> for Mac.

+## CSS

-- **CSS** - Cascading Style Sheet can be linked in the head tag of an HTML document.
+- **CSS** Cascading Style Sheet can be linked in the head tag of an HTML document.
 For your first project, I recommend against using any CSS libraries so you can get to understand the basic ways HTML and CSS interact.

 - **Selectors** target the element/s to which the styles will be applied (multiple elements can take the same style specs).
 I recommend looking up "CSS selectors" on W3Schools.
 Playing games like [CSS Diner](https://flukeout.github.io/) and [CSS Speedrun](https://css-speedrun.netlify.app/) is a fun way to get in some practise.